edgi-govdata-archiving/CD-report/README.md

 AK, IA2, MI7, NY9 and WA5 are outliers on the "grade" dot plot, and therefore the dotplot code will not work for these 5 districts.
 In case one of you run them and I don't, here's what you need to do:
 1. locate the folder "outlierdotplots" in the master branch and download it.
 2. move the correct dot plot into your local file folder for the district you're working on
-3. # out or delete code lines 189-208 in the .rmd - in case the line #s change slightly, this code looks like this:
+3.  block out or delete code lines 189-208 in the .rmd - in case the line #s change slightly, this code looks like this:
 ```
 dotplot <-ggplot(CWAper100, aes(x=Region, y=Per100, fill=Highlight))+
   geom_dotplot(binaxis='y', stackdir='centerwhole', stackratio=2.5, binwidth=15,